fergusonrae/CNN-Profile-Picture/README.md

 Some changes were made to the codebase in the article in order to utilized updated python version 3.6 instead of the 2.7 version used for the article.
 These changes include:
 1. Utilizing image manipulation library pillow rather than PIL which only supported python 2.x

+Other changes made to the code include
+1. Simplification of libraries.
+The function of libraries such as PIL or pillow were instead done using library matplotlib
+2. Pythonic structuring
+3. A greater number of / more descriptive comments to increase clarity.